Oracle Ksplice for Zero-Downtime Updates

 Note

-Some information sources refer to Ksplice Uptrack clients and the uptrack command.
-You can use the ksplice command in place of the uptrack command to manage these clients’ updates and patches.
+Some information sources reference Ksplice Uptrack clients and the uptrack command.
+You can optionally use the ksplice command in place of the uptrack command to manage kernel updates and patches.
+For exploit detection and userspace updates, consider using the Enhanced Client instead.

 Installing Ksplice